The Marfield Prize

 Publishers, agents, or authors may submit books for consideration.
 The deadline is October 15 of each year.

-Please note: We are not currently accepting submissions.
-Books published in 2018 may be submitted for the next award cycle starting in late summer.
-The 2017 award cycle is closed.
+Please note: Books published in 2018 may now be submitted for the 2019 award cycle.

 Books must be nonfiction titles written in English for a general audience by a single, living author and originally published in the United States during the current calendar year.
 Books may be about any artistic discipline (visual, literary, performing, or media arts, as well as cross-disciplinary works).